-Each school has a Governing Body, which consists of representatives from parent/carers, school staff and the local community.
-Governors monitor the work of the school by attending meetings, receiving reports, asking challenging questions and visiting to see the school in action.
+Every academy in the Oxford Diocesan Schools Trust (ODST) has a Local Governing Body (LGB) to which the Trust delegates most of its responsibilities for managing the school.
+Our LGB consists of representatives from parent/carers, school staff and the local community.
+Governors monitor the work of the school by attending meetings, receiving reports, asking challenging questions and visiting the school frequently to see how the school's development plan is being implemented.
 This enables the Governing Body to fulfil its role as ‘critical friend’ to the school.

 If you are interested in becoming a governor or finding out further information please speak to the Headteacher or a member of the Governing body.

-The Governing Body works in partnership with the Headteacher as she is responsible for the day-to-day management of the school.
+The Governing Body works in partnership with the Headteacher who is responsible for the day-to-day management of the school.
 Being a school governor means being part of a team that includes the Headteacher and other senior leaders.

-The full Governing Body meets at least once each term.
+The full LGB meets at least once each term.
 There are also sub-committees which meet to discuss specific aspects of the school such as Teaching, Learning & Ethos, Resources and health & safety in more detail.
-Some governors are also appointed to link with particular areas, i.e. Special Educational Needs, Pupil Premium and Safeguarding
+Some governors are also appointed to link with particular areas, i.e. Special Educational Needs, Pupil Premium and Safeguarding.

-Because the power to make decisions or take action belongs to the Governing Body as a whole, no individual governor has the power to make decisions or take action on its behalf.
+Because our delegated powers to make decisions or take action belong to the LGB as a whole, no individual governor has the power to make decisions or take action on its behalf.

 There are several types of school governor, the makeup of each Governing Body (and the numbers of each category) depends on the size and type of school.
 At St Nicholas, our governing body has:

 Two Parent governors: they are elected by parents of the children at the school – or they may be appointed by the Governing Body if no-one stands for election.

 Four Community governors: local people appointed by the Governing Body.